 Step #3: Extract ideas for your content.

-Ubersuggest to generate long-tail keywords based on what people are searching for in Google.
+Ubersuggest to generate long-tail keywords that are based on what people are searching for in Google.

 Step #2: Pick your long-tail keywords, which are based on user Google searches.
 You may not find these key phrases when you use the Google AdWords Keyword Planner, but they’re highly useful.

 Note: Data research is useful if the results apply to your users.
-You could also extract answers on forum threads, LinkedIn groups, Facebook groups, etc. As long as you answer users’ questions with your content, your search traffic will improve, and so will your conversion rate.
+You could also extract answers on forum threads, LinkedIn groups or Facebook groups.
+As long as you answer user questions with your content, your search traffic will improve and so will your conversion rate.